Korkut Özal

 Korkut Özal (29 May 1929 – 2 November 2016) was a Turkish engineer and politician.
 He was the brother of Turkish President Turgut Özal and Yusuf Bozkurt Özal.
-His cause of death in 2016 are respiratory and circulatory failure.
+His cause of death in 2016 was respiratory and circulatory failure.

 Academic career

 Korkut Özal studied at the Faculty of Civil Engineering at Istanbul Technical University.
 He then completed his postgraduate studies in the United States between 1956 and 1957.
-He became a teacher at the Middle East Technical University after returning to Turkey.
+He became an academic at the Middle East Technical University after returning to Turkey.
 In 1965, he was awarded a professorship and became a lecturer at the State Academy of Architecture and Engineering.

 Early political career

 Özal entered politics through the National Salvation Party; he was elected as the party's deputy for Erzurum in the 1973 and 1977 elections.
-In 1974, he worked as the Minister of Food, Agriculture, and Livestock in the CHP-MSP coalition government, and later in the First Nationalist Front Government established in 1975.
-He served as the Interior Minister Second Nationalist Front cabinet in 1977 for six months.
-Shortly after the 1980 Turkish coup d'état Korkut Özal suffered a traffic accident on September 25, 1980, and withdrew from politics.
+In 1974, he was the minister of food, agriculture, and livestock in the CHP-MSP coalition government, and later in the first Nationalist Front cabinet established in 1975.
+He served as the interior minister in the second Nationalist Front cabinet in 1977 for six months.
+Shortly after the 1980 Turkish coup d'état Korkut Özal suffered a traffic accident on 25 September 1980, and withdrew from politics.

 Later political life

 His brother, Turgut Özal, served as president until his death in 1993, after which Korkut Özal re-entered politics through the Motherland Party and was elected as an Istanbul deputy in 1995.
 He chaired the Turkish Parliament’s Home Affairs Commission and the Turkish Parliamentary Group of the OSCE.
-He was critical of many of the policies of the Anasol-D government and resigned from the Motherland Party on August 13, 1997.
-He joined the newly established Democratic Party and was elected president of the party at the Democratic Party Congress on 28 September 1997.
-On March 22, 2001, he left the chairmanship of the Democratic Party.
+He was critical of many of the policies of the Anasol-D government and resigned from the Motherland Party on 13 August 1997.
+He joined the newly established Democratic Party and was elected president of the party at the congress on 28 September 1997.
+On 22 March 2001, he left the chairmanship of the Democratic Party.

+Influence

+Özal was active in the İlim Yayma Foundation and was mentor of many significant conservative politicians, including Kadir Topbaş, Ahmet Davutoğlu, Ali Coşkun, Mehmet Aydın and Nevzat Yalçıntaş.
+In addition, he was close to the leading members of the Justice and Development Party.

+Death

-Korkut Özal died on November 2, 2016, at his home in Istanbul.
+Korkut Özal died on 2 November 2016, at his home in Istanbul.
 He was buried in the family plot in the Topkapi cemetery.